 Size: Standing: 25-30cms – a long body and short legs.
 Tail: 20 - 25cms.

 Collective Noun: Mob

 Mongoose: Slender-tailed Meerkats are small, active animals belonging to the mongoose family.

 Clever Coat: The coat is greyish brown to light grey with dark bands across the body and dark eyes and nose.
 The black fur around their eyes acts like ‘built in sunglasses’ to help the meerkats to see in the bright sunlight – they can look directly into the sun to see a predatory bird.

 The belly has an area of exposed skin, that can be used to absorb heat while the meerkat stands up, or lies on its back ‘sun baking’ (as our Taronga meerkats love to do!)

 Burrowing: The Meerkat’s long foreclaws are especially adapted to scratching and digging while its pointed snout enables it to reach into small crevices.

-Their burrow system is extensive and complex and they often share it with squirrels.
-They dig the burrows in hard and stony soil and these can be as far as two metres below the surface.
+Their burrow system is extensive and complex.
+They dig their burrows in hard and stony soil and they can go as deep as two metres below the surface.
 When digging their ears close and a special membrane covers their eyes to protect them from dirt and sand.

-While the majority of the group are out looking for food, individuals called sentries will stand guard on their hind legs, watching for predators such as eagles, cobras or jackals.
-Meerkats communicate using a wide range of calls and the sentries can quickly warn the rest of the group about any approaching danger.
+Sentries: While the majority of the group are out looking for food, individuals called sentries will stand guard on their hind legs, watching for predators such as cobras or jackals.
+They must also watch the skies for birds of prey, such as hawks and eagles, which can snatch them from the ground.

 As the young grow each one has an adult mentor who will teach it survival skills such as how to disarm a scorpion by biting off its stinging tail.